Skip to main content

 The production and regulation of sex hormones, including testosterone, are governed by the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This sophisticated communication system begins in the hypothalamus, which releases gonadotropin-releasing hormone (GnRH) in a pulsatile fashion.
 GnRH then stimulates the anterior pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 In women, LH and FSH act on the ovaries, prompting the synthesis and release of estrogens, progesterone, and androgens, including testosterone.

 These gonadal hormones, in turn, exert feedback on the hypothalamus and pituitary, creating a delicate balance.
 When exogenous testosterone is introduced, it can influence this feedback loop.
 Supraphysiological levels, for example, could suppress endogenous GnRH, LH, and FSH production, potentially impacting ovarian function.
-Therefore, monitoring total and levels is not just about ensuring adequate replacement; it is also about respecting the body’s inherent regulatory capacity and avoiding undue suppression of its own hormonal machinery.
+Therefore, monitoring total and free testosterone levels is not just about ensuring adequate replacement; it is also about respecting the body’s inherent regulatory capacity and avoiding undue suppression of its own hormonal machinery.

 Hormonal balance relies on a sophisticated feedback system, where external interventions require careful calibration.